PennyLaneAI/catalyst/doc/dev/architecture.md

     differentiation of the entire program to allow differentiating through post-processing functions as well.
 In this case, quantum AD methods are registered as custom gradients in the framework.

-  - For the quantum execution, different methods are available depending on the execution method.
+  - For the quantum execution, different methods are available depending on the execution device.
     On simulators with support for it, the most efficient differentiation method is the *adjoint-jacobian* method, a technique similar to classical backpropagation.
 By taking advantage of the reversibility of quantum computing, a backwards pass can be performed with a much lower memory footprint than with backpropagation.

     Hardware compatible methods can directly be applied in the compiler without requiring explicit device support.
 This includes the *parameter-shift* method and *finite-differences*.
 The parameter-shift method has been adapted to work in presence of hybrid program representations including control flow, as long as measurement feedback is not used.

-  - Checkpointing is employed to eliminate redundant computations of the pre-processing, by storing interemediate results and control flow information in a forwards pass through the classical code to allow the quantum program to be reconstructed exactly.
+  - Checkpointing is employed to eliminate redundant invocations of the pre-processing function, by storing interemediate results and control flow information in a forwards pass through the classical code to allow the quantum program to be reconstructed exactly.

 - **Classical optimizations:**